gql-dart/ferry/packages/ferry_generator2/README.md

 on predictable, readable output and strong correctness checks.

 This package is used via `build_runner` and a `build.yaml` config.

+## License and authorship note

+`ferry_generator2` is licensed under MIT, same as the other Ferry packages.

+This package was written almost entirely with agentic tooling.
+Depending on the jurisdiction and the specific contribution, some or all of this code may not be copyrightable at all.
+The MIT license is provided to the extent copyright subsists.

 ## What it does